ElectronicCats/CatSniffer-Tools/pycatsniffer_bv3/docs/CatSniffer - Thread.md

 - `Import` -> `From Zip File` -> Locate the zip file in the folder `filter_profiles` from the repo
 - Then `Ok`

-> If the **filters profiles** are not imported, with the latest version of pycatsniffer with the *Thread* command support, wireshark will not open an error will be displayed: `󰄛 - PycatSniffer CLI> wireshark: Configuration Profile "Threat" does not exist` or `󰄛 - PycatSniffer CLI> wireshark: Configuration Profile "Zigbee" does not exist`
+> If the **filters profiles** are not imported, with the latest version of pycatsniffer with the *Thread* command support, wireshark will not open an error will be displayed: `󰄛 - PycatSniffer CLI> wireshark: Configuration Profile "Thread" does not exist` or `󰄛 - PycatSniffer CLI> wireshark: Configuration Profile "Zigbee" does not exist`

 ### Adding our dissectors
 - Open Wireshark
 - * `About Wireshark` -> `Folders`
-- Locate `Global Plugins` and doble click in the `Location` column
+- Locate `Personal Plugins` in the *name* column and doble click in the `Location` column
 - Once the folder are open, copy the `catsniffer.` from the `dissectors` folder

 >  * About wireshark in macos are in the `Wireshark` menu and Windows and Linux are in `Help` menu